grynmoor/object/README.md

 -- Example usage
 local newFruit = Fruit('Banana')
-print(newFruit) -- 'A Banana with a mass of 1'
+print(newFruit) -- "A Banana with a mass of 1"
 newFruit()
 print(newFruit) -- "There's nothing left!"
 ```